seanbutler/Glynth/Notes/criteria.md

-## High Level Criteria for Quality Game Entities
+# High Level Criteria for Quality Game Entities

+## Environment

+#### Generation Strategies

+ - Use Randomised depth first search to carve out a maze
+ - Randomly place few long walls
+ - Randomly place single blocks

+#### Navigation

-### In Arcade Games
+## Simple Arcade Games

+#### All Agent Characteristics

+- Cannot pass through walls
+- Exists at coords in the world.

-#### Player
+#### Player Characteristics

+**Required Characteristics**

-Can perceive the entire visible level.
-Doesnt need to interrogate (say via raycasts).
+- Can perceive (nearly) the whole visible level, radius will do.
+Doesnt need to interrogate (say via ray casts).
 This is not a simulation the player sees the arena like a seagull or a drone.
+So can tell direction and distance to specific interesting elements like the goal once Goal has been onscreen Goal.

+- Is movable

+**Optional Characteristics**

-- Reaches the Goal/Exit
+- Reaches a Goal coords to win

+- Has scalar health.
+WHen health reaches zero loses

-- Has multiple healths
+- Has scalar points.
+Reaches a Score to win

-- When low health gets health
+- When low health finds and collects health
 - Avoids Damage

 #### Enemy

+**Given/Unavoidable Characteristics**

+- Has start/anchor point
+    Set Anchor()

-- Has range to its perception
+- Has limits/range/flaws to its perception

-- Has range to its movement
+- Has limits/range to its movement
+    If Distance From Anchor > Range

+**Derived**

 - Interacts with the Player at least once on a playthrough
 - Hurts or Hinders the Player
 - Rewards the Player on its Death
 - Has predictable Repetitive Behaviour
 - Vulnerable to Damage

+#### Goal

+Once entity has been in range of me they always know where I am.

-#### Dorkey Challenge
+#### Door-Key Challenge

 **Door**